-Ephesians 4:30 (cited in CCC 1296) uses the actual term—sealed—with regard to this great gift from our Blessed Lord: “And do not grieve the Holy Spirit of God, in whom you were sealed for the day of redemption.”
+Ephesians 4:30 (cited in CCC 1296) uses the term sealed with regard to this great gift from our Blessed Lord: “And do not grieve the Holy Spirit of God, in whom you were sealed for the day of redemption.”

 These new believers in Christ evidently still needed to be “sealed” with the Holy Spirit, as St. Paul taught in Ephesians 4:30.
 Sounds awfully Catholic, doesn’t it?

 Many Evangelical and Fundamentalist Protestants not only wrongly interpret Eph.
-4:30 when it comes to just when Christians “receive the Holy Spirit,” they also interpret it to mean once we receive that “seal,” we are guaranteed heaven.
-This is known as the heresy of “once saved always saved,” which is especially popular with Calvinists.
+4:30 when it comes to just when Christians “receive the Holy Spirit,” but also interpret it to mean that once we receive that “seal,” we are guaranteed heaven.
+This is known as the heresy of “once saved, always saved,” which is especially popular with Calvinists.

-Yet, the Bible knows nothing of this.
+Yet the Bible knows nothing of this.
 This “seal” of Eph.
 4:30 is indelible—for (Greek eis, or “unto”) the day of redemption—and it helps us to cooperate with the grace it provides.
 But there is nothing in that text that guarantees heaven.
-The truth is: if we do not cooperate with the grace of the sacrament our rejection of those graces will only take us to a lower state in Hell!
+The truth is this: if we do not cooperate with the grace of the sacrament, our rejection of those graces will only take us to a lower state in hell!
 And this is true of all of the gifts of grace we receive this side of the veil.

 This is an extremely important principle to understand.
-Jesus teaches it perhaps most succinctly in Luke 12:48: “… to whom much is given, much will be required.”
-In John 15:1-6, he adds that unless the faithful continue “abide in [him, they will be] cast forth as a branch… gathered, [and] thrown into the fire and burned.”
+Jesus teaches it perhaps most succinctly in Luke 12:48: “To whom much is given, much will be required.”
+In John 15:1-6, Jesus adds that unless the faithful continue to “abide in [him, they will be] cast forth as a branch . . . gathered, [and] thrown into the fire and burned.”
 There is nothing even close to “once saved, always saved” to be found here!

 Lumen Gentium 14 fleshes this biblical concept out in the clearest of terms: